Clint Mathis: International career

 Mathis earned his first cap for the United States national team on November 6, 1998, against Australia.

 His first goal came on November 15, 2000, in a 4–0 win over Barbados.
 He was a contributor for the United States national team in the early stages of qualifying for the 2002 FIFA World Cup, scoring the game-winning goal against Honduras and setting up Josh Wolff's game-winning goal against Costa Rica.

 At the 2002 FIFA World Cup, Mathis shaved his hair into a mohawk and scored a goal in the United States' 1–1 draw with South Korea.

 Coaching career

 On January 31, 2014, Mathis was announced as assistant coach of the MLS Chicago Fire and head coach Frank Yallop.

 Personal life

 In 1999, Mathis played himself in an episode of The Jersey called "Be True to You" where Morgan Hudson (played by Courtnee Draper) uses a magical jersey by jumping into his body.

 In 2002, Mathis became the first male soccer player in eight years to appear on the cover of Sports Illustrated in its World Cup preview issue.
 Mathis was also on the cover of ESPN MLS Extratime in 2002, and Backyard Soccer 2004.
+Mathis is married to former soccer player Tracey Winzen.